zhtpandog/Indexed_Heap/README.md

 ## Major Scripts ##
 Please check Indexed_Heap/Indexed_Heap.py file.
 It contains doumented Python code and unit tests.
+The code is tested under Python 2.7.
+It does not have any dependencies.

 ## Demo ##
 Prepare the input.
 Suppose we have a test_obj class that serves as the elements inside the indexed heap.
 We create test_obj lists as input array: